sphinx-contrib/sphinxcontrib-details-directive/README.rst

    It will be rendered with ``<details>`` tag in HTML output.
 On the other hand, for other output formats, it will be rendered as mere paragraphs.

+   ``:open:`` flag is allowed to indicate the details block is opened by default.